 - If you want, you can include specific facts and figures like the actual financial cost of the goal, blocks to shade as you approach their target, and even a due date.
 You don’t have to go into this sort of detail - hopefully you have a financial plan for that - the real magic of a vision board lies in focusing on a visual outcome rather than getting bogged down in the process.

-Check out Lebo’s vision board for 2018 on ThroughEllesEyes:
+Let these examples of vision boards inspire you Check out Lebo’s vision board for 2018 on ThroughEllesEyes:

 This one from Girl Boss: